http://robertdunaway.github.io

 Get tutorial folder or the entire katas-typescript repo.

-Open the [before/*.sln] file and execute the kata.
+file and execute the kata.

 Feel free to execute this kata multiple times because repetition creates motor memory.